chisui/dakka/thesis/main.md

 ## Akka

 Akka is an actor framework written in scala for the jvm.
-It heavily leverages functional programming concepts in its implementation.
+It's one of the most widely used  It heavily leverages functional programming concepts in its implementation.

 # Implementation